 The overall HIGH Horizons project

 In response to these growing concerns, the HIGH Horizons project was developed to address knowledge gaps in the surveillance and tracking of the impacts of climate change on health.
 The project involves five partners in the European Union, three in Africa, and one international organization.
 It focuses on pregnant and postpartum women, infants, and health workers as the primary groups affected by climate change.
 Through the implementation of a personalised Early Warning System (EWS) and integrated adaptation-mitigation actions in health facilities, the project aims to quantify and monitor direct and indirect health impacts of extreme heat and communicate findings to relevant stakeholders to inform policy decisions.
-By prioritizing the most vulnerable populations and leveraging existing networks, the project aims to ensure that those at the highest risk are protected and prepared for the effects of extreme heat.

 The focus of this protocol

-This protocol outlines the approach and tools for assessing and evaluating carbon emissions from health facilities, namely Kenya, South Africa, and Zimbabwe which form one component of the overall High Horizons project.
-The primary objectives include utilizing the Aga Khan Development Network's (AKDN) Carbon Management Tool[7] to assess carbon emissions generated by health facilities (Objective 1), develop a resource allocation tool for mitigation strategies, and implement mitigation strategies to decrease greenhouse gas emissions in health facilities (Objective 2), evaluating the efficacy of the mitigation strategies in terms of cost-effectiveness, and reduction in greenhouse gas emissions (Objective 3), and communicating and disseminating the findings to relevant stakeholders through the design and implementation of an effective communication strategy (Objective 4)[8].
-The ultimate goal is to learn lessons about reducing carbon emissions from the healthcare sector.
+This protocol outlines a sub-study of the HIGH Horizons project.
+We describe the approach and tools for assessing and evaluating carbon emissions from health facilities, namely Kenya, South Africa, and Zimbabwe which form one component of the overall High Horizons project..
+The primary objectives include: utilizing the Aga Khan Development Network's (AKDN) Carbon Management Tool[7] to assess carbon emissions generated by health facilities (Objective 1); developing a resource allocation tool for mitigation strategies, and implement mitigation strategies to decrease greenhouse gas emissions in health facilities (Objective 2); evaluating the efficacy of the mitigation strategies in terms of cost-effectiveness, and reduction in greenhouse gas emissions (Objective 3), and, communicating and disseminating the findings to relevant stakeholders through the design and implementation of an effective communication strategy (Objective 4)[8].
+The ultimate goal is to develop mitigation strategies aimed at reducing carbon emissions from the healthcare sector.
 The project will provide valuable insights for future sustainability efforts and track progress over time through serial measurements.

-This protocol outlines the approach and tools for assessing and evaluating carbon emissions from health facilities, namely Kenya, South Africa, and Zimbabwe which form one component of the overall High Horizons project.
-The primary objectives include utilizing the Aga Khan Development Network's (AKDN) Carbon Management Tool[7] to assess carbon emissions generated by health facilities (Objective 1), develop a resource allocation tool for mitigation strategies, and implement mitigation strategies to decrease greenhouse gas emissions in health facilities (Objective 2), evaluating the efficacy of the mitigation strategies in terms of cost-effectiveness, and reduction in greenhouse gas emissions (Objective 3), and communicating and disseminating the findings to relevant stakeholders through the design and implementation of an effective communication strategy (Objective 4)[8].
-The ultimate goal is to learn lessons about reducing carbon emissions from the healthcare sector.
-The project will provide valuable insights for future sustainability efforts and track progress over time through serial measurements.

-The study outputs will be crucial to furthering our understanding of the impacts of climate change on health and informing policy and practice aimed at protecting the health of vulnerable populations.
+The study outputs will be a crucial component to furthering our understanding of the impacts of climate change on health and informing policy and practice aimed at improving human health.
 This includes but is not limited to populations such as low-income communities, indigenous peoples, elderly individuals, pregnant women, children, and those with pre-existing health conditions.
 These populations may be at higher risk for the negative health impacts of climate change.
 Thus, efforts to reduce carbon emissions and mitigate these impacts are particularly important for their well-being[9].

 STUDY SITES: